Australia welcomes Singapore investors

 Under this agreement, Australia agreed to provide a help desk to assist Singaporean business investors with direct investment applications in Australia.
 This was agreed in response to concerns expressed by Singaporean investors for more certainty and tangible assistance in the foreign investment application process.

-- The help desk does not provide assistance with residential real estate applications.
+- does not provide assistance with residential real estate applications.

 - advice on foreign investment policy and its administration in Australia;

 - advice on how to complete forms and where to submit them;